-Integrating Salesforce into your Welcome CMP instance will give you the opportunity to dig deeper into how your content is influencing closed won opportunities in Salesforce.
-You’ll be able to see “Deals Influenced” and “Revenue Influenced” metrics which correspond to the number of deals and amount of revenue that was related to Salesforce contacts who saw your content.
-Additionally, you’ll be able to see exactly which deals were influenced by each piece of content.
+Integrating Salesforce into your CMP instance shows how your content influences closed-won opportunities in Salesforce.
+You can see Deals Influenced and Revenue Influenced metrics that correspond to the number of deals and amount of revenue that was related to Salesforce contacts who saw your content.
+Additionally, you can see which deals were influenced by each piece of content.

-Make sure that you check off “Password Never Expires”.
+- Make sure that you enable Password Never Expires.

-Go to the “Password Policies” section to select “Never expires” for “User passwords expire in”.
+- Go to the Password Policies section to select Never Expires in User passwords expire in.

-Note: make sure that the profile has “View All” access to “Accounts”, “Contacts”, and “Opportunities”.
+Ensure that the profile has View All access to Accounts, Contacts, and Opportunities.

-2) Go to the "Manage Users" section, and create a new user in Salesforce with the “Read Only - Password never expires” profile.
+- Go to Administer > Manage Users > Users, and create a user in Salesforce with the Read Only - Password never expires profile.

-4) Click on the “Add a Salesforce Account” button and log in with the username and password of the new user created in Step 2.
-Note that if your browser is already logged into Salesforce, then this action may happen automatically.
+- Click Add a Salesforce Account and log in with the username and password of the user.
+If your browser is already logged into Salesforce, then this action may happen automatically.

-If you go to the user page of the newly authenticated user in Salesforce, you’ll see “NewsCred Content Marketing Platform” appear in “OAuth Connected Apps” and in “Login History”.
+If you go to the user page of the newly authenticated user in Salesforce, NewsCred Content Marketing Platform displays in OAuth Connected Apps and in Login History.

-How are “Deals and Revenue Influenced” calculated?
+How are deals and revenue influenced calculated?

 What are the requirements?

-- A Marketo instance authenticated with Welcome’s CMP (see "Integrating Marketo For Analytics") or an Eloqua instance authenticated with CMP and connected to Salesforce (see "Integrating Eloqua with the CMP").
+- A Marketo instance authenticated with CMP (see Integrating Marketo For Analytics) or an Eloqua instance authenticated with CMP and connected to Salesforce (see Integrating Eloqua with the CMP).

 How does it work?

 The first step is to authenticate a Salesforce user account with Salesforce’s OAuth2.0 integrations.
-Once you’ve authenticated, Welcome will periodically sync your "Contacts and Opportunities" to our system by making calls to Salesforce’s API on the behalf of your authenticated user.
-Welcome then relates your Closed/Won Opportunities to Contacts that have viewed content on your site and will calculate the number of deals and amount of revenue influenced.
+CMP periodically synchronizes your Contacts and Opportunities to the system by making calls to Salesforce’s API on behalf of your authenticated user.
+CMP then relates your closed/won opportunities to contacts that have viewed content on your site and calculates the number of deals and amount of revenue influenced.

 If a Salesforce Contact exists in Marketo or Eloqua as a Lead or Contact, then they can be joined on the email address.
-Welcome uses the web viewing history of Leads/Contacts to identify the content that Contacts in Salesforce have interacted with.
+CMP uses the web viewing history of Leads/Contacts to identify the content that Contacts in Salesforce have interacted with.

-No, because Welcome will never modify any data in your Salesforce instance since, as outlined in “Steps to Integrate”, the user that authenticates should have a “Read Only” profile which means that it cannot modify any data in Salesforce.
-Welcome does not store your Salesforce login credentials.
-Authentication happens through Salesforce’s OAuth2.0 Integration which returns an access token that Welcome uses to make requests to Salesforce’s API.
-Data that Welcome stores is encrypted and only your organization in Welcome's CMP has access to it.
+No, because CMP never modifies any data in your Salesforce instance because the user has a Read Only profile.
+CMP does not store your Salesforce login credentials.
+Authentication happens through Salesforce’s OAuth2.0 Integration, which returns an access token that Optimizely Content Marketing Platform (CMP) uses to make requests to Salesforce’s API.
+Data that CMP stores is encrypted and only your organization in CMP has access to it.

-CMP only makes requests for Opportunities and Contacts that have been created or modified in the past day so this amounts to only a few API calls per day.
-We make two requests to get IDs of created or modified contacts and opportunities and then two requests to get each set of objects for each page of data.
-This happens twice a day, so at minimum 8 API calls are made and the maximum would be however many Contact or Opportunity objects have been created or modified per day divided by SFDC page size which is 500.
-Upon initial ingestion, Welcome can sync your Contacts and Opportunities in periodic batches to ensure that API call quotas are not exceeded.
+CMP only makes requests for Opportunities and Contacts that are created or modified in the past day so this amounts to only a few API calls per day.
+CMP makes two requests to get IDs of created or modified contacts and opportunities and then two requests to get each set of objects for each page of data.
+This happens twice a day, so at minimum 8 API calls are made and the maximum would be however many Contact or Opportunity objects were created or modified per day divided by SFDC page size (which is 500).
+Upon initial ingestion, CMP can synchronize your Contacts and Opportunities in periodic batches to ensure that API call quotas are not exceeded.